Biography

 Primary Sources

 Cleverness is a gift, kindness is a choice.
 Gifts are easy — they're given after all.
 Choices can be hard.
-Will you be clever at the expense of others, or will you be kind?
+You will be defined by your choices.

 Key Places